ralpje/WorkPlaceDudes/README.md

-If you have any furhter questions, reach out to me on (https://twitter.com/ralpje)[Twitter / X], (https://linkedin.com/in/ralpheckhard)[LinkedIn], or by contacting me through my (https://ralpheckhard.com)[website].
+If you have any furhter questions, reach out to me on [Twitter / X](https://twitter.com/ralpje), [LinkedIn](https://linkedin.com/in/ralpheckhard), or by contacting me through my [website](https://ralpheckhard.com).

 Have fun managing your M365 setup as code!